Frequently Asked Questions

 This answer applies to macOS only.

-Open the Terminal app and run the following commands:
+Open the Terminal app and run the following commands (paste each line in, then press Return to run it):

 defaults write com.nitinseshadri.midiplayer.qlextension NSXRedirectEventsToSingleChannel -bool true